andrewcmyers/bibweb/docs/index.md

     section:
 }
 ```

+More involved script examples are included in the Bibweb distribution.

 A script may read input from multiple BibTeX databases, and may add additional
 information to entries it has read.
 If a database is read using the `pubs`